michaelcjefferson/kamar-listener/README.md

 ### Testing - 11-4-24
 - TODO: Change port, as 443 might be too open by default, and is used for fmtp (required?)

+### Expanding listening service
+- data/ - create new ___.go to represent the new field.
+Use results.go as a template
+- models.go - add new model
+- refresh.go - create ___Field structs for each new field